NextCenturyCorporation/AIDA-Interchange-Format/README.md

 *    utilities to make it easier to work with this format.
 JVM utilities are in `src/main/java/edu/isi/gaia/AIFUtils.kt`.
 Although written in Kotlin, these can be used from any JVM language by adding a Maven dependency on `edu.isi:gaia-interchange-kotlin:1.0.0-SNAPSHOT`.
-There is the beginning of a Python translation of these utilities in `aida_interchange/aifutils.py`.
-Next Century will complete the Python translation of these utilities soon.
+A Python translation of these utilities is in `python/aida_interchange/aifutils.py`.

 *    examples of how to use AIF.
 These are given in Java in the unit tests under `src/text/java/edu/isi/gaia/ExamplesAndValidationTests`.
-There is the beginning of a Python translation of these examples in `tests/aida_interchange/Examples.py`.
+A Python translation of these examples is in `python/tests/Examples.py`.
 If you run either set of examples, the corresponding Turtle output will be dumped.
+Validation tools for the Python output is currently in progress.

 *    code to translate from the TAC KBP Coldstart++ KB format into this format.
      `src/main/java/edu/isi/gaia/ColdStart2AidaInterchange.kt`.